rsmed31/rsmed31/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Rsaissi</h1>
 <h3 align="center"> Computer Science & Networks Engineering Student</h3>

 - After completing my preparatory classes in Mathematics and Physics, I pursued an Engineering Degree at <a href="https://www.telecom-st-etienne.fr/">Télécom Saint-Étienne</a>, specializing in Computer Science and Networks.
-I have experience in IT security, blockchain, and software development, working with international organizations and startups.
+I have experience in IT security, blockchain, and software development, working with an international organization and a startup.

 ## 🛠 Tech Stack